Jauganaut/wetransfer/README.md

     npm install
     ```
     This command will install all the necessary packages defined in `package.json`.
+3.  **Configure Discord webhook (optional):**
+    If you want form submissions to be sent to Discord, create a `.env` file in the project root and add your Discord webhook URL:
+    ```bash
+    cp .env.example .env
+    ```
+    Then edit `.env` with your actual webhook URL.
+You can create a Discord webhook in your server settings under Integrations > Webhooks.
 ## Running Locally
 To start the development server and view the application in your browser:
 ```bash